ikreymer/webarchive-indexing/README.md

 #### Remote - EMR/Hadoop

-*Note: At this time, the scripts are configured to work with EMR and have been tested with CommonCrawl data set.
+*Note: At this time, the scripts have been tested with the CommonCrawl data set on EMR (AMI 3.9.0 + Hadoop 2.4.0) and on CDH 5.8.0.*
-Eventually, the tools will be generalized to work on any Hadoop cluster.*

-To run with MRJob library, a system-specific `mrjob.conf` needs to be configured.
-The file contains all the settings necessary to specify your Hadoop or EMR cluster.
+To run with MRJob library on EMR, a system-specific `mrjob.conf` needs to be configured.
+The file contains all the settings necessary to specify your EMR cluster or to configure non-default settings on other Hadoop clusters.
 Refer to the [MRJob documentation for details](https://pythonhosted.org/mrjob/guides/configs-basics.html).
+The shell scripts to launch the tools are supposed to be run on EMR, for other Hadoop clusters replace `-r emr` by `-r hadoop`.

 In addition, a bash script `index_env.sh` is used to specify all the relevant paths.

 You can simply run `cp index_env.sample.sh index_env.sh` to copy the provided sample.
 Please refer to the file for more details and to fill in the actual paths.
+Note that on EMR paths to AWS S3 have to be given as `s3://bucket/path` while on Hadoop (no EMR) paths must start with `s3a://`.

 #### Local